Bruins vs. Canadiens Prediction & Picks - November 11

 Bruins vs. Canadiens Prediction & Picks: Line, Spread, Over/Under - November 11

-The Boston Bruins (11-1-1) take the road to play the Montreal Canadiens (6-5-2) after Charlie Coyle recorded a hat trick in the Bruins' 5-2 win against the New York Islanders.
-The contest on Saturday starts at 7:00 PM ET on NHL Network and NESN.
+A game after Charlie Coyle recorded a hat trick in the Boston Bruins' 5-2 win over the New York Islanders, the Bruins (11-1-1) visit the Montreal Canadiens (6-5-2) on Saturday at 7:00 PM ET on NHL Network and NESN.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Bruins have gone 8-1-1 over their past 10 games, scoring 34 goals while allowing 21 in that period.
-On 34 power-play opportunities during that span, they have scored seven goals (20.6%).
+The Bruins' offense has totaled 34 goals during their past 10 outings, while conceding 21 goals.
+A total of 34 power-play opportunities during that span have turned into seven power-play goals (20.6%).
+They are 8-1-1 in those games.

-Ahead of this matchup, here is who we project to bring home the win in Saturday's hockey contest.
+Prepare for this matchup by checking out our pick for who will emerge with the victory in Saturday's hockey action.

 Bruins vs. Canadiens Predictions for Saturday

-Our computer model for this encounter expects a final score of Bruins 4, Canadiens 2.
+Our computer model for this matchup expects a final tally of Bruins 4, Canadiens 2.

 - Moneyline Pick: Bruins (-210)